lud/tonka/spec.md

 * On application start, all projects are started as processes.
 They will build the base container and services.
-* A cool feature would be to add a scope to projects services config, for instance `project` meaning they are built in that initialization phase, and `grid` meaning they are built for each grid run (actually for each input).
-Of course, `project` services cannot depend on `grid` services.
 * The project has a supervisor for process-based services and holds two registries.
 One registry for those services and one for the input jobs.
 * When an input job runs, it tries to register on the input jobs registry and